 RUTINA (routine)

-The goal was to create a single illustration based on a microtext of a maximum of 140 characters that integrated at least 5 sequential images.
+The goal was to create a single illustration based on a microtext (maximum of 140 characters) that integrated at least 5 sequential images.
 I chose a text message I had sent that week to my best friend that said “Lately I feel like I live in a loop.
 I am exhausted”.

 I always use my lived experiences to create my work.
-I love is to look back at my illustrations and be able to pin point what my life looked like at the very moment I was creating a piece: I always leave some little details behind for my future self.
-If you have made it this far, I'll show you what I am talking about too:
+I love to look back at my illustrations and remember what my life looked like at the very moment I was creating a piece: I always leave some small details behind for my future self.
+If you have made it this far, I'll show you what I am talking about:

 This was my bedroom while I was taking this class and creating this image.
 Does it look familiar?

-I love to include little details that may be related to my life, or things I love, or simply add things that I feel will make the character and the scene more believable.
-These is not an exact recreation of my own bedroom, but who doesn't have a corner with picture of loved ones?
+I love to include these details that may or may not be related to my life, or things I love, to make the character and the scene more believable.
+This is not an exact recreation of my own bedroom, but who doesn't have a corner full of pictures of loved ones?
 Or a handy place near the mirror where we keep our skincare, make up or any tools we use to groom ourselves?

-I like trying to find secrets in images, as much as I love hiding them.
-I hope you enjoy going through this intimate space I created for the character.
-Drawing details like hair, thumbtacks or receipts is something I enjoy doing at a technical level, but I feel like taking care of these mundane, small things help develop a deeper level within the drawing, tiny things to enjoy that keep you looking a bit longer.
-These snaps below are my favore parts of the illustration.
+I like trying to find secrets in other people's work, as much as I like hiding them in mine.
+I hope you enjoyed going through this intimate space I created for the character.
+Drawing details like hair, thumbtacks or receipts is something I love doing at a technical level, but I feel like taking care of these mundane, small things help develop a deeper level within the drawing, tiny things to enjoy that keep you looking a bit longer.
+These snaps below are my favorite parts of the illustration.

 I hope you enjoyed this little trip around the Routine illustration